DavidLucha/StimControl/README.md

 - [ ] PROTOCOL FILES: allow a single identifier for multiple types of output (a syntax for function definitions) -currently surmountable using arbitrary files so no pressure

 ### StimControl GUI
-- [ ] add a pause button (lock off unless in inter-trial interval)
+- [x] add a pause button (lock off unless in inter-trial interval)
-- [ ] move single stim button down next to trial button
+- [ ] ~~move single stim button down next to trial button~~
 - [x] turn the session setup and dev1 thing into one tab, experiment control into a separate tab
-- [ ] put a confirm button in the setup tab, don't just save everything if you switch tabs.
-Or maybe a "save?" popup? is this necessary? maybe just check when switching if any active components are in an error state.
+- [ ] ~~put a confirm button in the setup tab, don't just save everything if you switch tabs.
+Or maybe a "save?" popup? is this necessary? maybe just check when switching if any active components are in an error state.~~
 - [ ] python socketing - make it easy to add functionality with python

 ### StimControl QOL
 - [x] for loadprotocol etc. - only do it if not already assigned or "select new" has been pressed
+- [ ] make it so you only have to click the map once
+- [ ] add loading indicators
+- [ ] Event for window resize to reshape (at least) daq preview window

 ### StimControl config
 - [ ] rejig the stimulus files to allow for function-style definitions.
 The mapping is driving me bonkers.